citp/privacy-policy-historical/l/la/lat/laterooms.com.md

 #### Force Majeure

 LateRooms.com will not be liable for any changes, cancellation, effect on your booking, loss or damage suffered by you or for any failure by the accommodation providers and/or LateRooms.com to perform or properly perform any of our respective obligations to you which is due to any event(s) or circumstance(s) if the non performance is caused by force majeure.
 By way of example force majeure includes, but is not limited to, war, revolution, terrorist act, closure of borders, epidemic, natural catastrophe or other causes that seriously affect both parties and other unforeseeable causes beyond LateRooms.com's control.

 [Back to the top](http://www.laterooms.com/en/static/TermsOfUse.mvc#heavy)

 #### Complaints or issues with your accommodation

  In the unlikely event that you have reason to complain or experience any problems with your accommodation please inform the accommodation reception staff or management immediately, to enable them to take appropriate action.
+As stated above, accommodation providers (and not LateRooms) are responsible for the information they upload to our Site including descriptions of the accommodation and/or services offered.
+If you think that the accommodation does not match the description you saw on the Site please address your complaints to the accommodation staff during your stay.

 [Back to the top](http://www.laterooms.com/en/static/TermsOfUse.mvc#heavy)

-#### Currency converter
+#### Foreign Exchange Rates

 Currency rates are based on various publicly available sources and are only updated daily; as such they cannot be guaranteed as completely accurate and should be used as guidelines only.
 Actual rates may vary and you may wish to verify these with a qualified professional.
-When the payment is made in a currency other than the one used by the Accommodation Providers, the User is informed that variations in the applicable exchange rate may trigger a variation in the price to be, or actually, paid.
+When the payment is made in a currency other than the one used by accommodation providers, please be advised that variations in the applicable exchange rate may trigger a variation in the price to be, or actually, paid.

 [Back to the top](http://www.laterooms.com/en/static/TermsOfUse.mvc#heavy)